Scientists Using Erie Tower to Study Wintertime Air Chemistry

 The Erie Tower will give the scientists a distinct advantage in looking at the wintertime atmosphere, which is made up of “layers” that don’t mix well.
 As a consequence, what’s in the air and its chemical interactions vary with height, and therefore can’t be fully understood by making measurements only at ground level.
 A new mobile “Tower Laboratory” platform built at NOAA will carry more than one ton of instrumentation up and down the 300-meter tower, characterizing the chemistry at different heights.

-Brown and other scientists in ESRL’s Chemical Sciences Division are working with colleagues from the University of Colorado, the University of Washington, the University of Virginia, the University of Toronto, the University of New Hampshire, the National Center for Atmospheric Research, Colorado State University and the Max Planck Institute in Germany.
+Brown and other scientists in ESRL’s Chemical Sciences Laboratory are working with colleagues from the University of Colorado, the University of Washington, the University of Virginia, the University of Toronto, the University of New Hampshire, the National Center for Atmospheric Research, Colorado State University and the Max Planck Institute in Germany.

 The NACHTT researchers will bring with them an arsenal of instruments, many of them custom built, to solve the mystery of nitryl chloride.
 “This time we’ll be able to measure many more compounds, and they should give us the clues we need to pin down the source of the atmospheric chloride,” said Brown.
 Some of the likely suspects include wood burning, pollution from power plants, and road de-icing chemicals.